gravi-ctrl/homelab-blueprint/README.md

 ## ⚙️ How it Works

-Every scheduled task runs through `cron-guard.py` — failures go to Telegram immediately, nothing fails silently.
-SSL certificates are managed and deployed automatically.
-The server snapshots its own state daily and commits it to Git.
-A weekly encrypted backup captures everything needed for a full rebuild.
+The server manages its own SSL certificates, issues them via a local CA, and deploys them to the reverse proxy automatically.
+Scheduled tasks run through a Telegram wrapper, so failures are never silent.
+The server snapshots its own state daily - scripts, crontabs, package lists - and commits everything to Git.
+Once a week, a verified age-encrypted archive captures the entire stack, ready to restore a wiped machine in under an hour.

 The result: the server largely runs itself, and when something does go wrong, you already know about it before you notice.